-Turn off the power switch when using the needle threader.
+Turn off the power switch when using the needle

 - The needle threader can be used with a #11 to #16 needle or a blue tip needle.
-Thread sizes 50 to 90 are recommended. - The needle threader cannot be used for a twin needle. - Press the needle up/down button 1 to raise the needle to its highest position.
-Turn the power switch off.
+Thread sizes 50 to 90 - The needle threader cannot be used for a twin - 1 Press the needle up/down button 1 to raise the needle to its highest position.
+Turn the power switch off. - 2 Pull the thread up to the left, over the needle threader guide while holding the thread near the spool with - 3 Needle threader guide